rahulathi5/ng6-demo/README.md

 This is a demo project on Angular 6.
 Don't get confuse with the name ;)

+In this demo project there are different reusable components and custom directives.
+The project is themifyed with angular material.
+Also there is lazy loading in 3 modules(map, modal, validator)

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.1.5.

 ## Development server